robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ```

 This can result in (subjectively healthy) distinction of platform specific code that either depends on UI or not.
-Consider Android and iOS platforms being split into:

- - Android
-   - `lib-android`
-   - `lib-android-ui`
- - iOS
-    - `lib-ios` (or perhaps `lib-apple`, as this is UI independent)
-    - `lib-ios-ui`

-This would benefit OOT platforms where only UI needs to be changed.

 ### Faster iterations & versioning